-Amazon S3 can now send event notifications when objects change in S3.
+Amazon S3 can now automatically replicate data across AWS regions.
 Read the blog

 Amazon S3 is designed for 99.99% availability of objects over a given year.
 Amazon S3 is also backed by the Amazon S3 Service Level Agreement, ensuring that you can rely on it when you need it.
 And you can choose an AWS region to optimize for latency, minimize costs, or address regulatory requirements.

 With Amazon S3, you can store as much data as you want and access it when you need it.
 You can stop guessing your future storage needs and scale up and down as required, dramatically increasing business agility.

 Amazon S3 can send event notifications when objects are uploaded to Amazon S3.
 Amazon S3 event notifications can be delivered using Amazon SQS or Amazon SNS, or sent directly to AWS Lambda, enabling you to trigger workflows, alerts, or other processing.
 For example, you could use Amazon S3 event notifications to trigger transcoding of media files when they are uploaded, processing of data files when they become available, or synchronization of Amazon S3 objects with other data stores.